pusher/pusher-websocket-swift/README.md

 ## Testing

-There are a set of tests for the library that can be run using the standard methods (Command-U in Xcode).
+There are a set of tests for the library that can be run using the standard methods (Command-U in Xcode) when you have one the `PusherSwiftTests-*` schemes active in Xcode.
 The tests also get run on [Travis-CI](https://travis-ci.org/pusher/pusher-websocket-swift).

 ## Communication